curl/everything-curl/http/postvspost.md

 ## POST outside of HTML

 POST is a regular HTTP method and there is no requirement that it be triggered by HTML or involve a browser.
 Lots of services, APIs and other systems allow you to pass in data these days in order to get things done.

-If these services expect plain "raw" data or perhaps data formatted as JSON or similar, you want the [regular POST](post.md) approach. curl's `-d` option does not alter or encode the data at all but will just send exactly what you tell it to.
+If these services expect plain "raw" data or perhaps data formatted as JSON or similar, you want the [regular POST](post.md) approach. curl's `-d` option does not alter or encode the data at all but just sends exactly what you tell it to.
 Just pay attention that `-d` sets a default `Content-Type:` that might not be what you want.